 First, connect your survey to Salesforce.
 You don’t need to build your mappings yet, just connect the survey to Salesforce.
 Navigate to Edit Survey > Mappings > Salesforce Custom Mappings to connect the survey to your integrated Salesforce environment.

-When using GetFeedback's Draft/Publish feature, the Draft version of this template will not publish to the Live version of your survey.
+When using GetFeedback's Draft/Publish feature, the Draft version of the Automate in GetFeedback using Salesforce template will not publish to the Live version of your survey.
 Build your Automated Email template in the Live version of your survey.
+Publishing a survey Draft will erase your Automated email distribution settings.

 Then navigate to Distribute > Email > Automate in GetFeedback using Salesforce.